JOHN WALLER : SONG LYRICS

 Now only money matters, all you see is neglect

-Back to the sky, face to the earth; that's how it's been since the time of my birth
+That's how it's been since the time of my birth

-Only when I die will they turn me so I lie,
+Only when I die will they turn me so I lie

 With my back to the earth, and my face towards the sky